nitkhackathon2024/Srinivas_Institute_of_Technology-Team_Dhrishti/README.md

-## College Name - Team Name
+## Srinivas Institute of Technology - Team Dhrishti
-Provide details of team members
+Khyathi
+Ghansyam A
+Sangeerth S
 ## Problem Statement
 Provide description of which Theme and Problem statement you are attempting